 Commissions are paid after your guests has traveled.
 This is when most companies pay commission to us.
-You’ll receive 70% of the commission on each of your bookings.
+You’ll receive 70% (or more) of the commission on each of your bookings.
 We typically pay within days of receiving the commission.
-You can be paid either by PayPal or Check.
+You can be paid either by Direct Deposit or Check.
 To submit a commission please use our Commission page.

 No. It is a one time fee paid when you join the team.
 It’s an admin fee to cover the cost of registration with our suppliers.

 3. Do you have a required minimum booking amount?

 No. Agents can book as much or as little as they want each year.

 4. I’ve never done this before.
 Is it hard?

 Motivation (like any job) is required.
 You can go out and pursue clients to make more sales or you can let friends and family know that you can book their travel and wait for them to come to you.
 It all depends on how much you want to make from this and how much time and effort you want to put in.

 Back in the day, this was the case.
 Travel Agents added on a commission that their clients paid.
 Now a days, this is not the case.
 The company you’re booking the travel with now pays the commission.
 If you book a Disneyland Resort package, Disney pays a commission.
 This also means that pricing for products are either the same or better than what your clients would find booking themselves.
 It’s a win-win!

 6. Do you provide leads?